CtrlK

 Completeness

-Clearly answers both what ('fix security vulnerabilities', 'Researches authoritative sources and applies fixes') AND when ('Activates when the user shares a DryRunSecurity comment...or asks for help fixing any security finding').
-Explicit trigger guidance is provided.
+Clearly answers both 'what' (fixes security vulnerabilities, researches authoritative sources, applies fixes in codebase context) and 'when' (explicitly states 'Activates when the user shares a DryRunSecurity comment... or asks for help fixing any security finding').
+The trigger guidance is explicit and detailed.

 3 / 3